ComplicatedPhenomenon/C_Takeoff/pointers/ptrToBasicDataTypes/pointer_to_basic_data_type.md

 format `%x` expects argument of type `unsigned int`, but argument 3 has type `char \*`
 ```

+We use `* pointer_name` to serve the purpose of dereferencing a pointer

 # Rules of Using Pointers
 A string is composed of characters.
 A sentence is composed of strings. `char *strings[]`can be used to store sentences. so strings here is an array of pointers pointer pointing to a int 1D array.